Tino Sabbatelli: All Elite Wrestling (2020)

 Piscitelli made his All Elite Wrestling debut under the ring name Sabby on the July 21, 2020, episode of AEW Dark, teaming with Brady Pierce in a losing effort against Best Friends.

 Return to WWE (2020–2021)

 On October 16, 2020, it was reported that Piscitelli had re-signed with WWE.
 However on June 25, 2021, Piscitelli was once again released from his WWE contract.

 Personal life

 Piscitelli is of Italian descent.
 He has a sister named Sabrina, and a brother named Sean, also a professional wrestler who performs on the independent circuit under the ring name Sean Swag.
 As of 2018, he is in a relationship with fellow professional wrestler Amanda Saccomanno, better known by the ring name Mandy Rose.
 On September 17, 2022, they announced their engagement.
 They were married on November 2, 2024 at the Park Chateau Estate and Gardens in East Brunswick, New Jersey.
+On July 6, 2026.
+They announced they are expecting their first child together.
+Their son was born on July 31.